Seasonal affective disorder - (SAD Reissued with Video)

-Historically we only ever worked outdoors; two hundred years ago, 75% of the population worked outdoors now, less than 10% of the population work in the natural outdoor light.
+Historically we only ever worked outdoors; two hundred years ago, 75% of the population worked outdoors now, less than 10% of the population worked in the natural outdoor light.

 Whilst this is fine in the Summer months when there are longer daylight hours, in the winter months, people tend to go to work in the dark and go home in the dark and don't get enough natural daylight.